Founder and CEO, Rise:365, Hackney, London

 RISE:365 has enjoyed success in gaining funding from organisations like the National Lottery Community Fund, but Joyclen admits fundraising is one of the aspects of being a social founder she finds most difficult.
 “Putting together the terminology and structuring the information for grants, I’m not the best person to do that”, she says.

 But Joyclen’s inspiration and drive will, we know, bring in widespread support for her innovative and high impact work and vision.
 We look forward to following her founder journey over the years.

 For Joyclen, “the greatest joy was taking the jump and believing in myself.
 As much as I don’t like to celebrate myself, I’m coming to the place where I can recognise what I’ve done.
 I’m proud of RISE, and I’m proud of being the founder of RISE.”

 If you wish to donate to RISE:365, you can visit their main GoFundMe page, or their fund to help provide young people with safe and nurturing accommodation.

-This feature was written by Joe Wooden, Research and Communications Officer, Social Founder Network.
+This feature was written by Joe Wooden, Research and Communications Officer, Social Founder Network, in 2021.

 Social Founders is part of Social Impact Projects CIC